gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

 the entire record (ports refer to the different output streams; for example, one can be double, another can be int, and so on).
 If no field is specified, each record is emitted to a port named after the name of the record schema.
 If a field is specified, the schema for that field must be a union of supported schemas.
-All schemas except maps, arrays, and enums are supported.
+All schemas except maps, arrays, unions and enums are supported.
 For each input record, the value of that field is examined and emitted to a port corresponding to its schema in the union.